mohamadrezakoohkan/Getir-Todo-App/README.md

 - Swift
 - CoreData/Realm

-I choosed `CoreData` instead of `Realm` because It is apple known framework and also have benefits:
+I've choosed `CoreData` instead of `Realm` because It is apple known framework and also have benefits:
 - use `static dispatch` instead of  `dynamic dispatch`
 - faster than `Realm`